 There was no respiratory protective gear aboard escort carriers, causing many machinist mates to become exposed to asbestos in the cramped quarters of the ships.

-Toxic asbestos fibers were released into the air when workers had to use sanders, wire brushes, and scrapers to remove gaskets stuck inside the pumps.
+Toxic asbestos fibers were released into the air when workers used sanders, wire brushes, and scrapers to remove gaskets stuck inside the pumps.

 Valves